 These are the latest spy shots of a prototype for the convertible version of the new Mercedes-Benz C-Class, which we're expecting to be revealed later this year or early next.
 The car will be called a "C-Class Cabriolet", and will be joined in showrooms by another generation of the C-Class Coupe.

-On most of the prototypes, the side mirrors are mounted on the doors, whereas on the sedan these are mounted at the base of the A-pillar.
+These two-door C-Class variants will be sportier than the sedan on which they’re based.
+We can already see that the track of this prototype is wider than that of the sedan, and the car looks to be sitting lower.
+The side mirrors are also mounted to the doors, whereas on the sedan these are mounted at the base of the A-pillar.